TopRatedDev36428/React-project/README.md

 # React-project

 This project is a AFF.
-AFF means Assistant for Freelancer.
+AFF stands for Assistant for Freelancer.
 This site is a last company local site.
-It is secret.
+It is a local-business, so It is secret.
 So, I published Chat page of AFF.